-The Partnership is investigating and remediating contamination at a number of present and former operating sites in the United States, including former sites where it or its former subsidiaries operated manufactured gas plants.
+The Partnership is investigating and remediating contamination at a number of present and former operating sites in the United States, including sites where its predecessor entities operated manufactured gas plants.
 CERCLA and similar state laws impose joint and several liability on certain classes of persons considered to have contributed to the release or threatened release of a "hazardous substance" into the environment without regard to fault or the legality of the original conduct.
 Propane is not a hazardous substance within the meaning of CERCLA.